Bob Goodlatte

 In 2017, Goodlatte presided over a GOP effort, conducted in a secret session, to weaken the independent Office of Congressional Ethics, a move widely criticized by House leaders and the opposition party.
 The proposal passed by a 119 to 74 vote, but it was withdrawn the following day after widespread public criticism.
-On November 9, 2017, Goodlatte announced that he would not seek reelection in 2018.
-In February 2020, Goodlatte registered as a lobbyist representing the Project for Privacy & Surveillance Accountability, a nonprofit.
+On November 9, 2017, Goodlatte announced that he would not seek re-election in 2018.
+Republican state delegate Ben Cline was elected as his successor.
+In February 2020, Goodlatte registered as a lobbyist representing the Project for Privacy & Surveillance Accountability, a non-profit.

 Early life and education

 Goodlatte was born in Holyoke, Massachusetts, the son of Doris B. (née Mentzendorff) and Robert Swan Goodlatte.
 His paternal ancestry includes English and Irish and his maternal grandfather was a Baltic German from Riga.
 Goodlatte grew up in Springfield, Massachusetts.
 Goodlatte received a B.A. in political science from Bates College in Lewiston, Maine in 1974.
 He also holds a Juris Doctor from Washington and Lee University School of Law in Lexington, Virginia, received in 1977.